Cost of Data Breach: ROI of Backup and Disaster Recovery Software

 How are GDPR fines determined?
 If there is a punishable situation in a company, that is revealed through proactive inspection activities.
 Was the company negligent in protecting the data of its customers?
 Was there gross mismanagement or a lack of proactive protection of the data?

 So, keep in mind that on top of the cost of the actual breach itself, your business can potentially be at risk of GDPR fines if subject to the purview of the EU.
-Considering the potential cost of a data breach, it is absolutely necessary for your business to think about how data is protected.
+Considering the potential cost of a data breach, your business must think about how data is protected.

 One eye-opening aspect when looking at the cost of a data breach is that cloud migration and housing your data in the cloud can actually increase data breach costs.
 This is due to the additional complexity that housing data in the cloud brings to your infrastructure.